 - When reporting services provided by non-physician practitioners acting as assistants at surgery, append modifier AS to the procedure code used to report the surgeon’s service.

-- If a physician appends modifier AS to procedure codes for which he/she acted as assistant at surgery, these codes will be denied (see above for modifiers that should be used by physicians).
+- If a physician appends modifier AS to procedure codes for which he/she acted as an assistant, these codes will be denied (see above for modifiers that should be used by physicians).

-- Medicare physician fee schedule database (MPFSDB) assistant at surgery payment indicators
+- Medicare physician fee schedule database (MPFSDB) payment indicators

 - The MPFSDB is a file layout that carriers and A/B Medicare administrative contractors use to display the total fee schedule amount, related component parts, and payment policy indicators.
-The assistant at surgery payment indicator describes when an assistant at surgery may be paid or not.
+The assistant at surgery payment indicator describes when it may be paid or not.
 Valid indicators are:

 - 0: Payment restriction for assistants at surgery applies to this procedure unless supporting documentation is submitted to establish medical necessity.

-- 1: Statutory payment restriction for assistants at surgery applies to this procedure.
-Assistant at surgery may not be paid.
+- 1: Statutory payment restriction for assistants at surgery applies to this procedure. it may not be paid.

-- 2: Payment restriction for assistants at surgery does not apply to this procedure.
-Assistant at surgery may be paid.
+- 2: Payment restriction for assistants at surgery does not apply to this procedure. it may be paid.